Robert Sprague (racing driver): NASCAR Winston West Series

 Sprague attempted nearly the entire 1989 NASCAR Winston West Series season, skipping only the fourth race of the season, and failing to qualify for the Winston Cup Series combination race finale.
 He attempted most of the 1990 season, only skipping the season's second race, and he again failed to qualify for the finale.
 Sprague ran the full season in 1991, although he did not start the season opener at Evergreen Speedway and failed to qualify for the finale at Phoenix Raceway.
 Sprague only ran three races in 1992, running the fourth, fifth, and sixth races of the year.
 He increased his schedule to five races in 1993 and scored a career-best third place finish at both Coos Bay Speedway and South Sound Speedway.
 Sprague's final starts in the series came in 1994, where he ran three races, as well as attempting the inaugural Brickyard 400.

+Motorsport career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)